CadQuery/cadquery/doc/free-func.rst

 Mapping onto parametric space
 -----------------------------

-To complement functionalities described It is possible to trim edges and faces explicitly using simple rectangular trims, polygons, splines or arbitrary wires.
+To complement functionalities described, it is possible to trim edges and faces explicitly using simple rectangular trims, polygons, splines or arbitrary wires.

 .. cadquery::